Stellar Loci. VIII. Photometric Metallicities for 100 Million Stars Based on Synthetic Gaia Colors: Methods and Results

 For the reasons mentioned in subsection 3.3, we treat the Giant\,II Region separately.
 As illustrated in Figure~\ref{Giant_II_property}, the distinction in \feh~ is not apparent in the color-color diagram of $(BP-RP)_{0XPSP}$ and $(BP-G)_{0XPSP}$.
 However, in the HRD, $MG_{0XPSP}$ exhibits noticeable sensitivity to \feh.
 Thus, in this subsection, we primarily use the information from $MG_{0XPSP}$ to estimate \feh.

-Due to the limited number of training-sample stars in the Giant\,II region, we merge samples from both the LAMOST and PASTEL datasets, and refrain from applying the $\feh \ge -0.75$ criterion to the LAMOST sample.
-We also extend the color range of the training sample to $1.45 < (BP-RP)_{0XPSP} \leq 2$ to ensure that the polynomial fit remains stable at the reddest edge of the Giant II region.
+Due to the limited number of reference sources in the Giant\,II region, we merge sources from both the LAMOST and PASTEL datasets, and refrain from applying the $\feh \ge -0.75$ criterion to the LAMOST sample.
+We also extend the color range of the reference sample to $1.45 < (BP-RP)_{0XPSP} \leq 2$ to ensure that the polynomial fit remains stable at the reddest edge of the Giant II region.
 We further eliminate sources with large distance errors from \cite{BailerJonesDist} by $\frac{r\_hi\_geo - r\_lo\_geo}{2 \times r\_med\_geo} < r\_med\_geo \times 0.000012+0.025$ (the red solid line in the top right panel of Figure~\ref{Giant_II_property}) to ensure the accuracy of $MG_{0XPSP}$.

 The fitting model and process in the Giant II region are similar to those in other regions.
 However, we utilize $(BP-RP)_{0XPSP}$, $(BP-G)_{0XPSP}$, and $\feh$ to fit $MG_{0XPSP}$.
 We let $MG_{0XPSP} = (f_1+f_2+f_3)$, where X represents $(BP-RP)_{0XPSP}$, Y represents $\feh$, Z represents $(BP-G)_{0XPSP}$ and $k = -5.25$.
 Final fitting results are shown in Figure~\ref{Giant_II_fit}.
 The fitting residuals exhibit no discernible correlation with the independent variables, and maintain robustness at $\feh = -2 $.